Dayton to Niagara Falls

 This was to be our next stop.
 There are two large boats which leave from the Canadian side of the river, and one small one from the American side.
 We were on the American side and the queue was shorter.
 This was a very enjoyable ride with me again trying to keep the video camera dry with a clear plastic bag.
 We did get issued with another plastic poncho, but that was all.
 First the boat passed American Falls and Bridal Veil Falls then on to Horseshoe Basin where passengers get thoroughly drenched by the spray, as water thunders down the famous Horseshoe Fall while the boat gets close, then does a ‘U’ turn and returns.
 Good fun and great value at $12.50 each.

 After this we decided to make our way back to the RV to dry off a bit and have some lunch.
 We’d then put the bikes away and use the free Trolley bus service to return.
-Our intention was to cross over Rainbow Bridge on to the Canadian side of the gorge for a better look at the Falls and a trip to the top of the Observation Tower.
+Our intention was to cross over Rainbow Bridge on to the Canadian side of the gorge for a better look at the Falls and a trip to the top of their Observation Tower.
 On arrival back at the Visitors Centre we had a short walk to the bridge, only to discover that starting Monday (TODAY) until Friday the sidewalk over to Canada was closed due to repair work, and to top it all there was no alternative means of crossing the bridge being offered to pedestrians.
-Surely it would not be beyond the wit of man to provide, for a fee, shuttle buses across the bridge.
+Surely it would not be beyond the wit of man to provide, for a fee, a shuttle bus service across the bridge.
 So, annoyingly, we’ve seen Canada, but we’ve yet to visit it and it also meant we missed out on the Observation Tower and the walk under Horseshoe Falls.